 As well as adding the stratospheric aerosol chemistry, some changes to the UKCA-MODE routines were required to enable the code to be applicable to both tropospheric and stratospheric conditions.
 In the troposphere, sulphuric acid in the aerosol phase has essentially zero vapour pressure.
-In the stratosphere however, the aerosol H_2SO_4 vapour pressure becomes significant and in some regions of the stratosphere, evaporation of H_2SO_4 can occur and can play an important role in determining the distribution of stratospheric aerosol (Weisenstein and Bekki, 2006).
+In the stratosphere however, the aerosol $\rm H_2SO_4$ vapour pressure becomes significant and in some regions of the stratosphere, evaporation of $\rm H_2SO_4$ can occur and can play an important role in determining the distribution of stratospheric aerosol (Weisenstein and Bekki, 2006).

-The UKCA-MODE aerosol routine for condensation UKCA_CONDEN has been modified and now calls a new routine UKCA_VAPOUR to calculate the H_2SO_4 vapour pressure allowing evaporation or condensation of sulphuric acid depending on the atmospheric conditions (following Ayers et al. (1980), as modified by Kulmala and Laaksonen (1990)).
+The UKCA-MODE aerosol routine for condensation UKCA_CONDEN has been modified and now calls a new routine UKCA_VAPOUR to calculate the H2SO4 vapour pressure allowing evaporation or condensation of sulphuric acid depending on the atmospheric conditions (following Ayers et al. (1980), as modified by Kulmala and Laaksonen (1990)).
 The Kelvin effect is also included in the vapour pressure calculation using the mean radius calculated by GLOMAP-mode.
-Note however, that, due to technical issues, at present the H_2SO_4 vapour pressure calculated in UKCA_VAPOUR is not yet used in the model, and the UKCA_CONDEN routine continues to apply a zero H_2SO_4 vapour pressure for each mode, throughout the model domain, as in all GLOMAP publications to date.
+Note however, that, due to technical issues, at present the H2SO4 vapour pressure calculated in UKCA_VAPOUR is not yet used in the model, and the UKCA_CONDEN routine continues to apply a zero H2SO4 vapour pressure for each mode, throughout the model domain, as in all GLOMAP publications to date.

 The routine UKCA_CALCNUCRATE has been updated to have an additional option for binary homogeneous nucleation of sulphuric acid and water.
-The scheme of Vehkamakki et al. (2002), which is applicable to both tropospheric and stratospheric conditions, has been added as an alternative to the existing Kulmala et al. (1998) parameterization, which is only appropriate for the troposphere.
+The scheme of Vehkamakki et al. (2002), which is applicable to both tropospheric and stratospheric conditions, has been added as an alternative to the Kulmala et al. (1998) parameterization, which is only appropriate for the troposphere.
 The switch i_bhn_method switches between the two schemes with a value of i_bhn_method_kulmala (equal to 1) and i_bhn_method_vekhamaki (equal to 2) for the Kulmala and Vehkamakki parameterizations, respectively.
-Note that the routine UKCA_BI-NAPARA was not included in the vn8.2 build due to copyright reasons, so that i_bhn_method = 1 is specified.
-The routine UKCA_BINAPARA, however, was added to the UMvn8.4 build (within module ukca_binapara_mod) and the switch i_bhn_method in vn8.4 has been set to i_bhn_method_vekhamaki as the default.
+The switch i_bhn_method has been set to i_bhn_method_vekhamaki in UKCA_CALCNUCRATE and cannot be set at run time.